InabaTatsuro/papers/README.md

 # NLP
 ## Text Generation
+QiuNiu: A Chinese Lyrics Generation System with Passage-Level Input [ACL22, [#63](https://github.com/InabaTatsuro/papers/issues/63)]
+- given passage-level text as input, QiuNiu generates lyrics that reflect the nuances of the user's need
+- A two-step process(3 types of loss) to fine-tune the UMT model of QuiNiu and a post-process(score classifier and n-gram based reranking) are used

 Locally Typical Sampling [TACL22, [#42](https://github.com/InabaTatsuro/papers/issues/42)]
 - in each time t, create the local typical set, consisting of the words that have a probability close to the entropy of the predicted distribution
 - random sample from the local typical set